jmw11x/MobileApp/readme.txt

   I did not have enough time for facebook login, though everything else should be 100% complete

-  ALL files for my project are in this git-hub repo and have all been proven to work on my machine.
-Any comments of apps not loading will be incorrect.
+  ALL files for my project are in this git-hub repo and have all been proven to work on my machine